xuechao2/xuechao2.github.io/_pages/about.md

 <span style="color:red">**I am looking for strongly motivated postgraduate students (PhD), post-docs, research assistants, and summer interns, on research topics including blockchain infrastructure (layer-1, layer-2, cross-chain), CBDCs, DeFi, and the intersection of AI and blockchains.
 Interested applicants please email me with your CV, transcript, and any related publications.
-Check [here](https://xuechao2.github.io/portfolio/portfolio-1/) for more information.**</span>
+Check [here](https://xuechao2.github.io/portfolio/portfolio-1/) for more information.
+(While I usually read all emails, I do apologize for not being able to respond to each of them due to high volume of inquiries.)**</span>

 Research Interests
 ======